Jack Cranfield Inspiration-Which of these do you agree with?

 We can see that in the same situations people react differently.
 Some are successful, some are not.
 We can see that, by responding in a different way, we can get different results.

-That is why blaming events for our failures is pointless.
+That is why blaming events for our failures are pointless.
 We must change our responses to the events and then we can get the results we want.
 We don’t have control over a lot of the events in our lives, but we have control over our responses.

 Jack Canfield states that “Everything you experience in life – both internally and externally – is the result of how you have responded to a previous event”.